RoboBert12/RoboND-Perception-Project/writeup_template.md

         rospy.spin()
 ```

-Now I needed to idetify what each of my detected objects were.
+Now I needed to identify what each of my detected objects were.
 I started by looping through each cluster and building a point cloud for this known, good object.
 Then I turned that point cloud into a ros message and appended to a group detected_objects_clouds.
-For inital trouble shooting, I would publish each object to see what the cloud looked like.
+For initial troubleshooting, I would publish each object to see what the cloud looked like.
 This helped me to find a major error using the enumerator function early on.

 ```python
 # Exercise-3 TODOs: